Why a 1031 Exchange Accountant is Essential

 One of the biggest mistakes you can make is waiting until the last minute to loop in your accountant.
 A successful 1031 exchange starts long before you sell your property.
 Bringing an accountant with deep experience in real estate transactions into the planning phase is crucial.
 They can help you structure the deal correctly, anticipate potential issues, and ensure all the numbers align with your long-term financial goals.
 Our tax services are designed to provide this proactive guidance, helping you correctly report the exchange on your tax return and avoid future headaches with the IRS.

-Understanding the Tax Hit of a Failed Exchange
+What Are the Tax Consequences of a Failed Exchange?

 If your 1031 exchange fails for any reason, you don’t just lose the tax deferral benefits.
 You become responsible for paying capital gains taxes on the sale of your property.
 A significant part of this tax bill is often the depreciation recapture.
 Over the years you owned the property, you likely claimed depreciation as a tax deduction.
 The IRS wants that money back.
 A failed exchange means you’ll have to pay taxes on all the depreciation you’ve taken, which can be a substantial and unwelcome financial shock.
 This is why meticulous planning and execution are so important from the very beginning.